 - A Teacher License for each teacher.
-(Or a Teacher’s Manual & Textbook.
-New in 2017, Understanding the Times only)
+(Or a Teacher’s Manual & Textbook).

 - A Student License for each student.
-(Or a Student’s Manual & Textbook.
-New in 2017, Understanding the Times only)
+(Or a Student’s Manual & Textbook).

-Because there are a number of purchase options, a print vs. digital comparison & pricing breakdown is available here.
+Because there are a number of purchase options, a print vs. digital comparison & pricing breakdown are available here.

 The video below will walk through the contents and purchase options for the digital curricula.